Minister of Home Affairs (Nepal)

 The Minister of Home Affairs (गृहमन्त्री; or simply, the Home Minister) is the head of the Ministry of Home Affairs of the Government of Nepal.
 One of the senior-most officers in the Federal Cabinet, the chief responsibility of the home minister is the maintenance of Nepal's internal security; the country's large police force comes under its jurisdiction.

-The most recent officeholder was Om Prakash Aryal in Sushila Karki Interim Government aftermath of the Gen-Z protests on 8 September 2025.

 List of ministers of home affairs

 This is a list of former ministers of home affairs since 1991: